1jour1vin

 About the wine:

-A spring meadow with its scents of buttercups, dandelion flowers, and alfalfa, evolving into honeyed notes (St. John’s wort, elderflower) that blend with the first stone fruits (Napoleon cherries, apricots, rhubarb).
+A spring meadow with scents of buttercups, dandelion flowers, and alfalfa that evolve into honeyed notes (St. John’s wort, elderflower) blending with the first stone fruits (Napoleon cherries, apricots, rhubarb).
 This duality between vegetal freshness and the crispness of fruit is reflected in a round, indulgent wine with a full-bodied, fleshy texture.
 The bubbles possess just the right energy and lead to a refined, creamy, and charming finish.

 Robert Parker - Wine Advocate